 Share pictures of you in your business and working with clients and don’t be afraid to share updates that help to give a sense of who you are outside of work.
 Hobbies, family life, favourite tv shows.
 Be aware also of how you ‘talk’ online.
 Your personality can shine through in the way you write your updates.
 Don’t forget to listen, reply to and acknowledge comments and conversations in your network too.
 Something that naturally you would do when networking face to face.

 And that’s it!
-There’s plenty of other elements that make up good [social] networking, and if you want to have a chat about it, then I’d love to hear from you.
-Get in touch via my website or you can tweet me @NlySocial
+There’s plenty of other elements that make up the art of networking, and if you want to have a chat about it, then I’d love to hear from you.
+Get in touch or you can tweet me @NlySocial